Mary Elizabeth Mastrantonio

 Mary Elizabeth Mastrantonio (born November 17, 1958) is an American actress and singer.
-She made her Broadway debut in the 1980 revival of West Side Story, and went on to appear in the 1983 film Scarface as Al Pacino's character's sister, Gina Montana, which proved to be her breakout role.
+She made her Broadway debut as an understudy in the 1980 revival of West Side Story, and went on to appear in the 1983 film Scarface as Al Pacino's character's sister, Gina Montana, which proved to be her breakout role.
 For her role as Carmen in the 1986 film The Color of Money, she was nominated for the Academy Award for Best Supporting Actress.
 Her other film roles include The Abyss (1989), Robin Hood: Prince of Thieves (1991), and The Perfect Storm (2000).
 In 2003, she was nominated for the Tony Award for Best Actress in a Musical for the Broadway revival of Man of La Mancha.

 Early life

 Mastrantonio was born in the DuPage County suburb of Lombard, Illinois, to Frank A. Mastrantonio and Mary Dominica (née Pagone), both of Italian descent.
 Her father operated a bronze foundry.
 She was raised in Oak Park, Illinois, and studied drama at the University of Illinois.
 She worked summers at the Opryland USA theme park to earn money for college.